aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-xls/_index.md

 ---
-title: Convert DOC to XLS via Java or Online App or with free Online Converter
+title: Convert DOC to XLS via Java or with free Online Converter
 description: Convert DOC to XLS via Java or Online App without using using Microsoft Word or Microsoft Excel or online.
 Test free DOC to XLS online converter quickly before integrating the code.
 url_ignore: /java/conversion/doc-to-xls/
 family: total